ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 ---

-* <a name="metadata-with-derived"></a>
-  **using metadata with unsupported derived values**
+*  **Using metadata with unsupported derived values**
-    - associating metadata with a derived value is not supported.
-Use the parent value instead
+    - Associating metadata with a derived value is not supported.
+Use the parent value instead.
-    - limitation exists because derived values cannot be retrieved directly.
-They are derived from from parent values that have already been retrieved.
-Parent values may have metadata for additional run-time state.
-Derived values cannot carry additional state-data, beyond what is already included in the metadata of their parent values
+    - limitation exists because the KV Scheduler cannot directly retrieve derived values.
+    - Derived values are derived from the retrieved parent values.
+    - Parent values may have metadata for additional run-time state.
+    - Derived values cannot carry additional state-data, beyond any metadata associated with their parent value.

 ---